Manthan1104/Linux-College/Experiment _1/Experiment.md

 ---

 ## Experiment Description
-This lab focuses on creating files and directories in Linux using commands like `touch` d `mkdir`.
+This lab focuses on creating files and directories in Linux using commands like `touch` and `mkdir`.

 ---